Fit as a Mama Bear

 Final Protein Thoughts and Resources

-Protein helps build your immune system, keep you full, and aids immensely in weight loss.
+Protein helps build your immune system, keep you full, and aids immensely in longterm weight loss goals.
 Below are a few resources to get more protein into your day without living off chicken and eggs only.

 • Protein cheat sheet